SmokedRhombus/MO-IT101-Group-10/README.md

 This method opens `attendance.csv` line by line using a `BufferedReader`.
 The first line (the header row) is skipped automatically.

 Each subsequent line is passed to `parseCsvLine()`, which splits it into fields while correctly handling quoted values that may contain commas (e.g., an address field).
-After splitting, each field is trimmed and any surrounding double quotes are stripped.
+After splitting, each field is trimmed and any surrounding double-quotes are stripped.

 Only rows with at least 6 columns and a non-empty Employee # are kept.
 The result is a `String[][]` where each row represents one attendance record with columns: